linux-of-user/plexichat/docs/update-system.md

    - Update monitoring systems
    - Adjust deployment procedures

-This comprehensive update system provides enterprise-grade update management with safety, reliability, and seamless integration with all NetLink components.
+This comprehensive update system provides enterprise-grade update management with safety, reliability, and seamless integration with all PlexiChat components.